 We wish we could sum up everything there is to know about Twitter marketing in 140 characters or less.
 But that’s not possible—so we did the next best thing.
-Let’s jump into Canva’s ultimate guide to Twitter marketing and how to use it to take your business to the next level:
+Let’s jump into Canva’s ultimate guide to designing your Twitter as the perfect marketing space to take your business to the next level:

 Before we jump into how to grow your business with Twitter marketing, let’s quickly cover why you should be marketing on Twitter in the first place.

 One of the cardinal rules of marketing is to get people where they are.
 And one of the places where your audience is?
 Twitter.

 Twitter has 326 million active monthly users and the number of Twitter users who use the platform on a daily basis is on the rise; nearly half of American Twitter users check the platform at least once a day, and from Q3 2017 to Q3 2018, daily active users for all users jumped an impressive 9%.

 Your customers aren’t the only ones on Twitter, chances are, your competition is there, too.

 75% of B2B business and 65% of B2C business use Twitter marketing.
 And if you want to keep a leg up on your competition, you need to be leveraging every available resource they are to reach your customers—and that Twitter marketing.

 The most important reason you should use Twitter marketing for your business?